 Glycopyrrolate Injection, USP is indicated for use as a preoperative antimuscarinic to reduce salivary, tracheobronchial, and pharyngeal secretions; to reduce the volume and free acidity of gastric secretions; and to block cardiac vagal inhibitory reflexes during induction of anesthesia and intubation.
-When indicated, Glycopyrrolate Injection, USP may be used intraoperatively to counteract surgically or drug- induced or vagal reflexes associated arrhythmias.
+When indicated, reflexes associated arrhythmias.
 Glycopyrrolate protects against the peripheral muscarinic effects (e.g., reverse the neuromuscular blockade due to non-depolarizing muscle relaxants.